Banner

 Once you’ve started your project, keep all the team members as well as other key stakeholders informed of the project’s goals and outcomes.
 Your project may also undergo several changes and variations throughout your journey.
 These changes will need to be communicated effectively and efficiently.
 Your team will need to see how their efforts are resulting in the outcomes that you initially intended for.
 Without this acknowledgement, their efforts at making and sustaining a change will inevitably wane.
 Check in with front-line providers to appreciate what they understand about the project, what they see as persistent obstacles and how you can help them work smarter, not harder for better patient outcomes.

-Getting the team to believe in what and why you have chosen a particular QI project may take a long time.
-Even at the onset, team members may want to participate because they see a clear need for improvement but not necessarily “buy-in” to the entire project.
 Getting “buy-in” requires a complete understanding and belief that what you are doing (your interventions) is having a clear impact on the outcomes for your patients, families, and the healthcare delivery system.
 Understand the WIFM (What’s In It For Me) for each participant.
 Encouragement, perseverance, and determination all play a vital role in achieving this “buy-in”.
 Don’t forget, celebrate your success.
+Sustainability includes ensuring gains are maintained beyond the life of the project.
+Find out what motivates people, design effective control systems, create a sustainability plan.